rupeshbug/personal-blog/src/pages/posts/the-naive-bayes-algorithm.md

 Bayesian updating is a process that can be represented geometrically using a probability space.
 The prior probabilities are represented as a point in this space, and the observed data is represented as a region corresponding to the new evidence.
 The updated probabilities are represented by a new point in the probability space.

 In the context of Naive Bayes, we start with prior probabilities representing our beliefs about the likelihood of a data point belonging to each category.
 For example, if we're classifying emails as spam or not spam, our prior probabilities might represent our initial beliefs about the likelihood of an email being spam or not.
-Then, when we observe new data (e.g., a new email), we use Bayes' theorem to update our prior probabilities based on this new evidence.
+Then, when we observe new data (e.g., a new email), we use Bayes theorem to update our prior probabilities based on this new evidence.
 Specifically, we adjust our prior probabilities to take into account how likely the observed data is under each category.
 This adjustment causes the degree of belief (i.e., the probability) for each category to shift.

 ## Applications of Naive Bayes Algorithm